findmytrueself/blog/content/en/posts/ABOUT ME/index.md

 ## Contributions

-- 저는 Aergo 팀의 일원으로서 Aergo 오픈 소스 프로젝트에 기여하고 있습니다.
+- I contribute to Aergo open-source projects as a member of the Aergo team.
-- 3년 차 프론트엔드 개발자로서 React 생태계에서 개발을 하고 있습니다.
+- As a 3rd-year frontend developer, I develop within the React ecosystem.